monax/relic/README.md

 # Relic
-Relic is a small library to help with versioning your projects by storing release metadata and versions as code.
+Relic is a library to help with versioning your projects by storing release metadata and versions as code.

 ## Purpose
-Relic allows you define your project version history in a declarative style by defining a `History` object somewhere in your project whose methods allow you to add releases defined by a version and release notes.
-It ensures you releases form a valid monotonic progression of semantic version compliant tagged releases.
+Relic allows you define your project version history in a declarative style by defining a `History` object somewhere in your project whose methods allow you to declare releases defined by a version number and release note.
+It ensures your releases have monotonically increasing unique versions.

-From this is can generate the current version and a complete changelog using this information.
+Relic can generate the current version and a complete changelog using this information.

-By keeping the changelog with the version they are syncrhonised and you are reminded to produce the changelog.
+By keeping the changelog with the version they are synchronised and you are reminded to produce the changelog.

 ## Usage